Albert A. List College of Jewish Studies

 SENIOR THESIS

 Those students who accept the invitation to pursue an honors thesis are required to participate in the yearlong supervised Thesis Writing Seminar, led by the senior thesis coordinator.
 This thesis seminar is taken in lieu of the senior seminar.
 Students receive a total of 6 credits for completing the senior thesis.
-They will fulfill 3 (of the required 30) credits in their given major and an additional 3 credits to be used towards their core or elective requirements by successfully completing both seminar and thesis.
-The grading system for the thesis is Pass / Pass with Honors / Fail, with credit granted for grades of Pass and Pass with Honors only.
-Those students whose theses are graded Pass with Honors will graduate and receive a diploma carrying the notation “with honors.”
+They will fulfill 3 (of the required 30) credits in their given major and an additional 3 credits to be used towards their general elective requirements by successfully completing both seminar and thesis.
+Students will receive traditional letter grades for both courses.

 ACADEMIC HONORS